tzesheng-curtin/isec-6000-assignment-1/README.md

 In GKE Clusters page, next to the cluster there is an option to connect to the cluster.
 Select the "Connect" option.
 ![Screenshot 2023-09-03 231618](https://github.com/tzesheng-curtin/isec6000-assignment1-task1/assets/143274010/f1514ae7-364d-433d-91bc-cdf3b219fb7c)

-Copy the command line and run it in the terminal on your local environment.
+Copy the command line that appears in the pop up and run it in the terminal on your local environment.
 This will generate a kubeconfig entry in your local environment.
 ![Screenshot 2023-09-03 232438](https://github.com/tzesheng-curtin/isec6000-assignment1-task1/assets/143274010/303bc51d-e024-45a6-811c-c3247ebab50a)

 ### 2. Verify that Kubectl is connected to the Kubernetes Cluster